celinekim/MonUs-Cryptocurrency-Monitor-App/Solutions.md

 7. Cryptocurrency table

 In the Cryptocurrencies page, below the graph is a table that displays the current price, quantity, and value of each cryptocurrency all in one place.
 Users can refer to this table if they want a summary of all the data.
+This is where users can view how much USD they currently have, and it is updated every time users perform a mock trade.

+8. Mock trading

+Located in the table in the Cryptocurrencies page, users can buy and sell a cryptocurrency of their choice.
+There is a field where users can enter the amount of a cryptocurrency that they would like to buy or sell, and they can press the "Buy", "Sell", "Buy All", or "Sell All" buttons.